cgencer/EQueue-docs/02-Game-Overview.md

 Emotions alter our expectancies, motivating us towards new experiences.
 Players pick up and build up emotions onto others queues, triggering patterns and activating events which lead to new emotions.
-Every player also has to watch out and dismantle the emotional patterns costing us some awareness which is rare these days.
 With the included optional expansion, players also might able to dismantle emotions to discover the layered-nature of them.
 ## The Objective
 ^0f9129